Calvinbullock/_myHome/README.md

 - NeoVim for noobs
 https://github.com/cpow/neovim-for-newbs/tree/main

-#### Nvim notes
-everything under lua dir is from neovim for noobs and not curently in use.
+Everything under lua dir is from neovim for noobs and not curently in use.

+## Vim
+A very basic set up that I don't use much anymore.
+- no plugins
+- no themes
+- mostly use NeoVim

 ## BashRC
-This is a folder containg files that extend my .bashrc.

 #### Prompt_bash:
 This is where my custom bash prompt lives.
 It is based off of my-extravagant-zsh-prompt